 Remember when you held your first baby in your arms and asked yourself,

 At work, a job description helps keep you on task for your company.
 But what about a job description for dads?
-At no time do we feel the need for a fathering job description more than when we first become fathers.
+At no time do we feel the need to figure out how to be a dad more than when we first become fathers.

-Our founder, Dr. Ken Canfield, wrote about this in his short book for dads of infants, called Forming a Lifelong Bond—which has recently been updated and made available in e-book form.
+Dr. Ken Canfield wrote about this in his short book for dads of infants, called Forming a Lifelong Bond—which has recently been updated and made available in e-book form.
 You can download it right here.

 His insights are helpful for dads at any age; it’s always good to think through issues, plan a strategy, and begin to put it into place.

 The fundamentals of fathering—Involvement, Consistency, Awareness, and Nurturance—can apply to every dad, but since we’re all unique people and in different family situations, our job descriptions will likely look a little bit different.

 Here are Ken’s two main thoughts to keep in mind as you go through this process: